dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

     the logical, higher-order direction of focus instead of simply gauging someone's head/eye orientation

+- chapman-kolmogorov as applied to the direction of focus/attention as over time, explaining the likelihood of attention
+  - (move to a section on the spatial/informational projection of attention)
+  - ADD & completion of tasks, where the imposition of dependencies in those tasks requires the redirection of attention over more or less distance in "attention-space"
+  - through the course of a small window of time, the more specific the path through attention space is required to be, the more control is required to hold the path fixed to and from those dependencies. therefore, the imposition of additional dependencies requiring the projection of attention in disparate directions implies the need for more control over attention to mitigate the higher probability of deviation from the path.

 #### The Prototypical Thought Experiment for S/Phys (w/ both Phys+Virtual)

 - Your target uses Google Maps.
 You know the address they searched & entered.
 You know they are en route now and can monitor their current position, along with the time remaining.
-- you need to filter your social graph to the set of people various conjunctions of you and your target's 1&deg; and 2&deg; social neighborhoods.
+- you need to filter your social graph to the (set of people various conjunctions...?) of you and your target's 1&deg; and 2&deg; social neighborhoods.
   - (i.e. your mutual friends is the conjunction of your 1&deg; neighborhoods)